99MGMT Blog

 5. Offer to transfer medical records.

-What’s the best way to send a letter of patient termination?
+What’s the best way to send a letter of patient DISMISSAL?

 Some doctors prefer to send the letter by certified mail, but there is no legal requirement for doing that.
 Keep in mind that a certified letter must be signed for and, in some cases, the person receiving a certified one must go to the post office to get it.
 Many people do ignore certified mail, and technically never “receive” it.